- Custom 15-foot long leashes for BAT are now available! We ship worldwide, with free shipping to the US and Canada.

 - More resources:

-Free handout on the Empowered Animals Handouts page.
+Free handout on my Handouts page.
 You may use this with your clients.
 One handout has more specific details on Leash Skills.

 - Streaming webinar.
 Click for a list of our on-demand seminar recordings.

-- New!
-"Walk With Me" video includes the BAT leash skills and training for the dog as well.
-Part of the BAT 2.0 Series.
+- "Walk With Me" video includes the BAT leash skills and training for the dog as well (heel and loose leash walking).
+Part of the BAT 2.0 Video Series.